vyapp/vy/INTRO.md

 You can save a lot of time by using this Key-Command correctly.
 Sometimes it is faster to move the cursor foward some words than using other means.
-Switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-bracketright>

-that will place the cursor on the first char of the next word.
+That will place the cursor on the first char of the next word.

 ***

 ### Move backward one word

 Suppose you have finished writting a phrase then you notice that one of the previous words of the phrase has a typo.
 What do you do?
-Well, you switch to NORMAL mode then press
+Well, you switch to NORMAL mode then press.

     <Key-braceright>